bazelbuild/bazel/site/docs/remote-caching.md

 or delete old outputs.

 The cached outputs are stored as a set of names and hashes.
-When deleting content, there’s no way to distinguish which output belongs to a specific build.
+When deleting content, there's no way to distinguish which output belongs to a specific build.

 You may want to delete content from the cache to: